Pain in the upper thigh can be difficult to diagnose because this area of the body contains many muscles, tendons, and ligaments.

 Rarely, pain in the upper thigh can be due to a blood clot in a blood vessel.
 Also called deep vein thrombosis (DVT), this painful condition can become life-threatening if the clot breaks loose and travels to the lungs, heart, or brain.

-People who take long flights, are sedentary for extended periods, have poor circulation, smoke, have cardiovascular disease, or are pregnant or overweight are at a heightened risk of developing DVT.
+People who take long flights, are sedentary for extended periods, have poor circulation, smoke, have cardiovascular disease, or are pregnant or overweight are at a

 - unexplained pain in a leg that does not get better after a few days